Appearing in courts and tribunals

 - if there is an appearance on the other side, sit down and allow other counsel to announce themselves;

-- when referring to a judgement, provide the name of the case, citation, court and if it is a higher court (Court of Appeal or Supreme Court) mention who delivered the judgement;
+- when referring to a judgment, provide the name of the case, citation, court and if it is a higher court (Court of Appeal or Supreme Court) mention who delivered the judgment;

 - speak clearly, concisely, loudly and in a measured way;